Wear OS 6 introduces a new API, Watch Face Push, which creates opportunities for more advanced watch face publishing use cases.

 to limit the font file to only contain the necessary glyphs.
 This can dramatically reduce the size of the resulting font file and APK.
 See this blog post for details on minimizing font file size, for other cases.

-- For example, if using a particular font only to show the time, in the
+- For example, if you use a particular font only to show the time, in the

 format